bmarroc/machine-learning/README.md

 This repository contains Jupyter notebooks implementing Machine Learning algorithms to solve different problems.

-These notebooks use Python 3.6.9.
+These notebooks use Scikit-learn (on top of Python 3.6.9).

 ### Table of contents